Looking for a fun and easy crochet project? Make your own chunky infinity scarf using color changing yarn.

 Bring the short ends of the scarf together and line up the stitches.
 Working through both layers, use slip stitches to seam the edges together and form the infinity scarf.

 (Alternatively, seam the short ends of the scarf together using a yarn needle or tapestry needle.)

 Fasten off and weave in loose ends.

 Optional: With any remaining yarn, make tassels to fasten to scarf for added decoration.

 Deciding what to call this project has been a bit of a dilemma.
 I have lately been seeing what I’ve called an infinity scarf referred to as a “snood”.
 But what is your definition of a snood?
 I have always heard the term snood used to describe those fancy hairnets worn by women in the 1940’s.
 But I’ve also encountered snood defined as a cowl or infinity scarf that is partly pulled up to be worn over the head.

 How will you style your scarf?
 I would love to see your makes!
-Share by email or in the comments, or tag #crochetconfidential on social media.
+Share in the comments, or tag #crochetconfidential on Instagram.

 © 2022 by Candice Lynn (Crochet Confidential).
 This pattern is for personal use only.
 You may use the pattern to make unlimited items for yourself, for charity, or to give as gifts.
 You are free to sell the items you make with this pattern.
 Do not distribute this pattern or the photos in any form — if you want to share the pattern, point your friends to this link: https://crochetconfidential.com/easy-chunky-infinity-scarf-crochet-pattern .
 Thank you for your support!